 Candida albicans and Candida tropicalis are common yeasts that thrive within intestines and mucous membranes.
-Everyone is born with Candida, even your pets.
+Everyone is born with Candida and sugar, even your pets.

 Candida’s main function in the body is to destroy all putrefied food matter in our digestive tract before any potentially harmful bacteria can feast on it, multiply, and threaten our health.

 So why do some people suffer with Candida, while others do not?